73rhodes/dclassify/README.md

 this option is set to `true` then dclassify will calculate probabilities based on the present tokens as usual, but will also calculate a probability-of-absence for missing tokens.
 This is unconventional but produces better results particularly when working with smaller vocabularies.
-Its especially well-suited for classifying items based on a limited set of characteristics.
+It is especially well-suited for classifying items based on a limited set of characteristics.

 Intro to Machine Learning with Node.JS